 It is true that relationships ebb and flow and in order to keep your relationship strong, you need to change and flow with it.

 But you have to keep communicating to do that.

 If either you or your partner has “clammed up” and won’t talk about what’s going on for any length of time, it can certainly lead to the end of the relationship.

-One idea from our “Stop Talking on Eggshells” that you can try if this is happening to you is to be honest about what’s going on.
+If this is happening to you, be honest about what’s going on.

 Be honest with yourself and with your partner about what you are experiencing without blaming either one of you.